-1. Scope and Purpose
+1. SCOcope and PurposePE AND PURPOSE

 This global technical regulation specifies requirements for the location, identification, illumination and operation of motorcycle controls, tell-tales and indicators.
-This global technical regulation also harmonizes a set of symbols, if fitted, for controls, tell-tales and indicators.

 The purpose of this global technical regulation is to ensure the accessibility, visibility, and recognition of motorcycle controls, tell-tales, and indicators and to facilitate the proper selection of controls under daylight and night-time conditions.
-The intention of the global technical regulation is also to reduce the safety hazards caused by the diversion of the rider's attention from the driving task by mistakes in selecting controls.
+The intention of the global technical regulation is also to reduce the safety hazards that would otherwise be caused by the diversion of the rider's attention from the driving task by mistakes in selecting controls.